kubernetes/website/content/en/docs/contribute/localization.md

 ## Help an existing localization

 You can also help add or improve content to an existing localization.
 Join the [Slack channel](https://kubernetes.slack.com/messages/C1J0BPD2M/) for the localization, and start opening PRs to help.
+Please limit pull requests to a single localization since pull requests that change content in multiple localizations could be difficult to review.

 {{% /capture %}}